p3NTech/Xenforo-Cheat-Loader/README.md

 --- Loader files

-If you are using .htaccess to require a user agent for your dll, include that in main.cs and form1.cs in the DownloadFileAsync headers.
+If you are using .htaccess to require a user agent for your dll, include that in mainform.cs in the DownloadFileAsync headers.

 Change the address string to your forum link